ysthakur/everything.rs/README.md

 ### How can I support this project?

-Despite how valuable this software is to all of humanity, I do not seek any compensation for my work.
+Despite how useful this software is, I don't want any compensation for it - working on it was fun enough to make it worth it!
-Knowing that I have benefitted the world is enough payment.